HMS Barfleur (1892): Construction and career

-Barfleur recommissioned on 26 February 1895 for a tour of duty with the Mediterranean Fleet and departed England on 19 March 1895.
-The ship arrived at Gibraltar on 23 March 1895 and relieved the battleship HMS Sans Pareil.
-She remained at Gibraltar to work up, then proceeded to Malta where she arrived on 27 July 1895 to begin her Mediterranean service.
+Barfleur recommissioned on 26 February 1895 for a tour of duty with the Mediterranean Fleet and departed England on 19 March.
+The ship arrived at Gibraltar on 23 March and relieved the battleship HMS Sans Pareil.
+She remained at Gibraltar to work up, then proceeded to Malta where she arrived on 27 July to begin her Mediterranean service.
 She was the British ship on station at Crete when a Greek uprising against rule by the Ottoman Empire broke out there in early 1897, and on 6 February 1897 she put a landing party ashore at Candia (now Heraklion) during a riot to restore order and bring British subjects aboard Barfleur for their safety.
 Thereafter she became part of the International Squadron, a multinational force made up of warships of the Austro-Hungarian Navy, French Navy, Imperial German Navy, Italian Royal Navy (Regia Marina), Imperial Russian Navy, and Royal Navy which intervened in the uprising to bring fighting to a halt by bombarding Cretan insurgents, putting sailors and marines ashore, and blockading Crete and key ports in Greece.
 On 15 February 1897, Barfleur contributed a landing party to the International Squadron′s occupation of Crete′s capital, Canea (now Chania).

-Barfleur departed Malta for the Far East on 6 February 1898 and arrived at Singapore on 4 March 1898.
+Barfleur departed Malta for the Far East on 6 February 1898 and arrived at Singapore on 4 March.
 From there she accompanied the destroyers HMS Fame and HMS Whiting to Hong Kong, where she joined the China Station.
-On 1 October 1898, Barfleur became the flagship of the station's second-in-command, Rear-Admiral Charles FitzGerald.
+On 1 October, Barfleur became the flagship of the station's second-in-command, Rear-Admiral Charles FitzGerald.
 On 26 October 1899 Captain Sir George Warrender was appointed in command of the ship.
-FitzGerald was relieved by Rear-Admiral Sir James Bruce on 23 December 1899.
+FitzGerald was relieved by Rear-Admiral Sir James Bruce on 23 December.
 During the Boxer Rebellion, the ship put landing parties ashore which joined other forces in storming the Taku forts on 16–17 June 1900 and in relieving the foreign legations at Tientsin on 13–14 July 1900.
-Commander David Beatty, 1st Earl Beatty (the future First Sea Lord) was serving aboard Barfleur when he was wounded at Tientsin during operations ashore.
-In September 1900, the battleship HMS Albion relieved Barfleur as flagship and she became a private ship again.
+Commander David Beatty (the future First Sea Lord) was serving aboard Barfleur when he was wounded at Tientsin during operations ashore.
+In September, the battleship HMS Albion relieved Barfleur as flagship and she became a private ship again.
 The ship departed Hong Kong on 11 November 1901 and arrived at Plymouth on 31 December 1901.